Last updated on March 21, 2026

 Is Indestructible Evergreen?

 Yes, indestructible is evergreen.
 In case you’re not familiar, a keyword being evergreen means that it’s one of the core keywords in Magic.
-Basically, this means the keyword can be used in every set.
+Basically, that means you should expect to see it in basically every set.

 What Things Does Indestructible Protect Against?

-Indestructible doesn’t protect against everything, but it does protect against some things.
 The most concise way to explain it is to say that indestructible permanents can’t be destroyed by lethal damage.
-The fun thing is that there are a few different ways to deal lethal damage.
+The fun thing is that there are a few different ways to deal lethal damage, and indestructible can prevent death from all of them.
 Deathtouch, combat damage, spell and ability damage, and “destroy” effects are all covered in indestructible’s wheelhouse.

 How Can You Actually Kill Things with Indestructible?